apostrophe-jobs

 actually cancel it, preferably the former.
 This method is invoked

-by an interval timer installed by self.start
+by an interval timer installed by self.start.

 This allows a possibly different apostrophe process

-to request a cancellation by setting the canceling
+to request a cancellation by setting the canceling property;

 the original process actually running the job